Your agronomist is standing in a canola field with one bar and a no-code app that won't load

 How to choose a developer in Saskatoon

 Make them prove offline.
 Ask for a live demo in airplane mode, then watch the data sync when the connection returns.
 Probe how they resolve conflicts when several field users edit offline, and whether they've actually paired an app with field hardware before.
 A shop that builds another connectivity-assuming template app will fail you the first day a tower is out of range.
-Scope alongside a custom software backend, business intelligence dashboards for the captured data, and field service management software if crews dispatch from the app.
+Scope alongside a custom software backend, business intelligence (BI) dashboards for the captured data, and field service management software if crews dispatch from the app.

 Timeline: what happens, and when